Task Force: The New Feminist Biblical Criticism

 Click on the buttons below to go to the day's program for this Task Force or to navigate to other Meeting program elements.

-SUN MON TUE SCHEDULE CONTINUING SEMINARS TASK FORCES CORE MEMBERS & HISTORY AGM ASSISTANCE
+TASK FORCES CORE MEMBERS & HISTORY

 Focus: